scorelab/Codelabz/README.md

 - Java JDK version 11 or higher.
 (For running emulators)

 ### Project Setup
-> **NOTE**: Make sure that you are using version 14 of node.
+> 📝**NOTE**: Make sure that you are using version 14 of node.

-> **Tip**: You can use nvm (node version manager) tool to install multiple node versions and can switch between them easily.
+> ⚡**Tip**: You can use nvm (node version manager) tool to install multiple node versions and can switch between them easily.
 1. Fork the repo as your own copy.
-2. Click on `Code` button and then copy HTTPs link.
+2. Click on `Code` button and then copy HTTPs link. ( it will look like this `https://github.com/<YOUR_USERNAME>/Codelabz.git`)
 3. Clone the repo by running `git clone https://github.com/<YOUR_USERNAME>/Codelabz.git`
 4. Go to the folder `cd Codelabz`.
 5. Run `npm install` ( this will install all the dependencies in your project)
 6. Create a `.env` file in root of directory.
-7. Setup firebase and get your own set of keys. ( Follow steps in [Firebase Setup](#firebase-setup) section to setup firebase )
+7. Setup firebase and get your own set of keys. ( follow steps in [Firebase Setup](#firebase-setup) section to setup firebase )
-8. Copy all the key fields from `.env.sample` and place your own set of keys there.
+8. Copy all the key fields from `.env.sample` and place your own set of values there.
 9. Run `npm run dev`.
 10. Visit  [http://127.0.0.1:5173/](http://127.0.0.1:5173/)  in your preferred browser.

->**NOTE** : Above steps are enough for you to get started with the Codelabz app.
+>📝**NOTE** : Above steps are enough for you to get started with the Codelabz app.
 If you want to access the database you need to start the emulators.

 ### Firebase Setup